DmitriiDenisov/Music_generation_DL/README.md

 ### TODO:

+1. [ ] Look through `mlp_gan.py`
+2. [ ] Apply `mlp_gan.py` to one of our basic examples in order to understand how they form training dataset
+3. [ ] Once we finished with 2 => understand if this method is suits us or not

-1. Write a class/function for data preprocessing (reading midi file, scaler etc)
+4. [ ] Write a class/function for data preprocessing (reading midi file, scaler etc)
-2. Training and prediction features must include Velocity, Time, Message Type; and not only note value.
+5. [ ] Training and prediction features must include Velocity, Time, Message Type; and not only note value.
-3. Reuse the generated information when creating a new file.
+6. [ ] Reuse the generated information when creating a new file.

 ### Notes